Fast Facts

 Majors

-As part of the Bachelor of Education (Primary), you can choose one of five specialist strands.
-Consult the handbook for Strands available at each campus.
+As part of the Bachelor of Education (Primary), you can choose one of the following specialisations:

 - English/literacy